Is Halloween haram?

 There is nothing wrong with carving a pumpkin – it is not a symbol of worship.
 Though it would be preferable to carve it with a smile instead of a grimace or frown.

-It is a bit of fun to carve a pumpkin or collect sweets in your street in a safe environment, accompanied by an adult.
+Many children want to go out and collect sweets.
+This is fine if they are doing it in a safe environment, accompanied by an adult.
 As long as you are not causing anyone harm, or incurring any harm, and people are enjoying themselves it is permissible.

 Can you dress up as a witch?